ViniciusMikuni/UCluster/README.md

 # Unsupervised clustering for collider physics (UCluster)
-This repo contains the main code used in the UCluster studies [FUTURE REF], implemented in Tensorflow.
+This repo contains the main code used in the UCluster studies [public document coming soon], implemented in Tensorflow.
-The data set used for the comparisons cab e accessed from zenodo in the following links:
+The data set used for the comparisons can be accessed from zenodo in the following links:

 * Unsupervised multiclass: https://doi.org/10.5281/zenodo.3602254